Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-heroku-compatibility.md

 ## Buildpacks

 Most buildpacks and their functionalities work exactly the same as on Heroku.
-Some buildpacks are written and maintained by our own.
+Some buildpacks are written and maintained on our own.

 It's open source.
 Check our
 [GitHub account](https://github.com/Scalingo/?q=buildpack) to see the